Five new programmes have been commissioned to air this year on BBC One and Two.

 On BBC Two in the 6.30pm slot The Repair Shop will showcase a workshop of dreams where broken things are brought back to life, featuring an ensemble cast of skilled and passionate crafts people who will welcome punters and their precious objects, putting the beauty back into them.
 Many of these items will have extraordinary stories and a unique place in history.

-Our brilliant master craftsmen and woman can fix anything.
+The programme’s brilliant master craftsmen and woman can fix anything.
 Mechanics, horologists, engineers, metal workers and wood restorers will be working side by side in this adrenalin fuelled workshop, restoring much loved possessions to their former glory.

 “It’s great news that Susan Calman is joining our line-up on BBC Daytime, she will bring her natural wit and charm to new quiz The Boss where she will put aspiring leaders through their paces and pull them up on any shortcomings.
 Across these five brand new series for 2017, which are set across the country, we want to intrigue, inform and entertain our audience on subject-matter that is relevant to them.” – Dan McGolpin, BBC boss for commissioning in daytime and peak